naher94/rehanbutt.com/_articles/product-principles-strategies.markdown

     </div>
     <div class="cell medium-6">
       <h2>Users First</h2>
       <p>Your users are not your designers, the more popular your product the more thoughts and comments you’ll receive.
 The more the merrier unless they’re bug reports.
-Use all the feedback as an opportunity to understand your user’s need.
+Use all the feedback as an opportunity to understand your user’s needs.
 Stay true to the vision.
 Solve the problem – don’t just build the feature.</p>
     </div>
   </div>
   <div class="cell grid-x align-middle grid-padding-x">